-Our highly-credentialed instructors will prepare you to evaluate energy patterns, identify energy-efficiency projects, and implement solutions for energy-related issues for facilities.
+Our highly-skilled instructors who are themselves energy management practitioners, will prepare you to evaluate energy patterns, identify energy-efficiency projects, and implement solutions for energy-related issues for facilities.
 Our rigorous online courses will be available direct to your doorstep to fit into your current schedule.
 You will also experience hands-on training and mentoring at one of our partnering organizations that will show you how to apply your newfound knowledge in the real world.

 Is This Degree for You?

 The 2-Year Online Degree in Energy Management is great for those who:

 - Have mechanical ability

 - Want to work in a growing, stable industry in Oregon and Washington

 - Are interested in competitive, well-paying work opportunities

 - Need or want the flexibility of online courses to complete as part of their current schedules